GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 - `./src/middleware.ts:` Edge middleware file that authenticates users via JWT cookie, validates token expiration and, based on environment variables, redirects those who are not authenticated to public routes or those who are already authenticated to private routes, preventing unauthorized access.`

 - `./src/@Types:` Stores the typings that are reused in the code.
-    - `CarouselTypes`: Shared typings from the Carousel screen
+    - `CarouselTypes`: Shared typings from the Carousel screen.
-    - `CategoriesTypes`: Shared typing from the Categories screen
+    - `CategoriesTypes`: Shared typings from the Categories screen.
+    - `EventTypes`: Shared typings from the Events screen.
-    - `UsersTypes`: Shared typing from the Users screen
+    - `UsersTypes`: Shared typings from the Users screen.
     - `UserJwtProps.ts:` User typings and their roles.

 - `./src/app:` This is a Next project.
 If you don't have any knowledge of Next, look up "App Router Next" to learn more about the project and its folder and route structure!
 Within the app, we have: